What is LFP?

-An LFP battery gets its name from it’s key material component, lithium iron phosphate powder, which has the chemical formula LiFePO4.
+LFP is used as an abbreviation for the cathode active material lithium iron phosphate (LiFePO4) powder.
 It is also known as lithium ferro phosphate which gets shortened to LFP, hence the name.
 An LFP battery is a type of lithium-ion battery where lithium iron phosphate is used as the cathode material and lithium source.
 The anode is typically made from a graphite carbon-based material coated on copper foil.

 Advantages of LFP Batteries

 LFP batteries are a type of lithium-ion battery, and their performance is often evaluated based on key properties.
-The advantages of LFP over other lithium-ion chemistries include:
+The advantages of lithium iron phosphate (LiFePO4) powder over other lithium-ion chemistries include:

 Great Specific Power – the maximum power output per unit of mass is 90 – 170 Wh/Kg